hazer-hazer/Jacy-Dev-Book/syntax-decisions/control-flow-structures.md

 We required some static-analysis on `while`, which is, as I see, is not really complex and not differs much from the `if` expression value inference.
-The only problem is that the use cases of `while-else` are not common, especially when we cover only this use case:
+The only problem is that the use cases of `while-else` are not common, especially when we cover only this use case.

 ```rust
 let a = if myval {